Surrey Stakes

-The Surrey Stakes is a Listed flat horse race in Great Britain open to horses aged three years only.
+The Surrey Stakes (branded as the Cygames Surrey Stakes for sponsorship reasons) is a Listed flat horse race in Great Britain open to horses aged three years only.

 It is run at Epsom over a distance of 7 furlongs and 3 yards (1,411 metres), and it is scheduled to take place each year in late May or early June.

 The race was first run in 1995, as the Vodacom Conditions Stakes.
 It was given its current name and awarded Listed status in 1998.